Generalized Second Order Value Iteration in Markov Decision Processes

-We now summarize the contributions of our paper: \begin{itemize} \item We construct a modified Q-Bellman equation through an approximation of the $\max$ operator and show that the contraction factor of this modified Q-Bellman operator is still the discount factor (as with the regular Q-Bellman Operator). \item We propose a second order Q-value iteration algorithm based on the Newton-Raphson method. \item We prove the global convergence of our Q-value iteration algorithm and show its the second order convergence. \item We derive an error bound between the value function obtained by our proposed method and the actual value function and show that the error vanishes asymptotically. \item Through experimental evaluation, we further confirm that our proposed technique provides a better near-optimal solution compared to that of the value iteration when ran for the same finite number of iterations.
+We now summarize the main contributions of our paper: \begin{itemize} \item We propose a generalized second order Q-value iteration algorithm that is derived from the successive relaxation technique as well as the Newton-Raphson method.
+In fact, we show that standard SOVI is a special case of our proposed algorithm. \item We prove the global convergence of our algorithm and provide a second order convergence rate result. \item We derive a bound on the error defined in terms of the value function obtained by our proposed method and the actual value function and show that the error vanishes asymptotically. \item Through experimental evaluation, we further confirm that our proposed technique provides a better near-optimal solution compared to that of the value iteration procedure when run for the same (finite) number of iterations. \end{itemize}